 | Thick loin | 3-4 cm | 2.5-3 minutes | Golden exterior, barely cooked center |

-The infallible visual cue: when you see that the cooking has risen halfway up the side, flip it.
+The infallible visual cue: when you see the cooking has risen up the side to halfway through the thickness, flip it over.
 Don't touch it again.
-The meat should feel firm to the touch on the outside but yield slightly when pressing the center.
+The meat should feel firm to the touch on the outside but yield slightly when pressed in the center.

-The most common mistake is treating bonito like white fish, cooking it until it is completely opaque inside.
+The most common mistake is treating bonito like white fish, cooking it until it's completely opaque inside.
 At that temperature, the muscle fibers contract and expel all moisture, leaving a dry and fibrous fish.
 Bonito needs a pink or at least translucent center to express its full potential.

 Quick Marinades that Enhance Bonito